Skip to main content

 DANGER

-Do not use the same passphrases of existing Nodes on Constellation, or any other Nodes from other projects.
+Do not use the same passphrases of existing nodes on Constellation, or any other nodes from other projects.
 This is dangerous and bad practice.

 You need to store your passphrases securely.